RobinGhosh64/Test3in1/README.md

 Go to **Deployment Center** and then use the **Sync** button on your right to repull the code again.
     This should download the latest code and republish your app.

 Give it 30 seconds.
 Go back to the website.
-Verify it shows /run?sql message.
-This is a must.
+Verify it shows **To test SQL user /run?sql=select * from table** This is a must.

 To test SQL, Run <website.azurewebsites.net/run?sql=select * from yourtable

+Hope this works!